Wang Liping (Taoist)

-Wang Liping, Daoist name WANG Yong-sheng, 法号"灵灵子", means "Lone Daoist".
-Born in June 1949 at the Mountain foot of Liaoning Province Fushun City, he is the 18th generation transmitter of the Dragon Gate Taoism branch of Quanzhen School.
+Wang Liping (Chinese: 王力平), Daoist name Wang Yongsheng (王永生) and Dharma name Linglingzi (灵灵子).
+He was born on June 6, 1949, on the foot of Changbai Mountain in Fushun, Liaoning, China.

 Introduction

-Wang Liping was taught and trained by three Daoist hermits—Zhang HeDao (Wu-Ji Daoist) who was the 16th generation transmitter, as well as Wang JiaoMing (Yin-Ling Daoist) and Jia Jiaoyi (Song-Ling Daoist) who are 17th generation of Dragon Gate branch from Mount Lao of Shandong Province.
+Wang Liping was taught and trained by three Daoist hermits—Zhang Hedao (Wu-Ji Daoist) who was the 16th generation transmitter, as well as Wang Jiaoming and Jia Jiaoyi, who are both 17th generation Dragon Gate Daoists of the Quanzhen School.
 Wang Liping currently lives in Mainland China.

-Wang Liping has been known as a Modern Taoist Wizard by the book of Opening the Dragon Gate: The Making of a Modern Taoist Wizard translated by Thomas Cleary.
-This book was originally written in Chinese and titled Da-Dao-Xing (Opening Dragongate), which describes the process of his training.
+Wang Liping has been called a modern Taoist wizard in the book Opening the Dragon Gate: The Making of a Modern Taoist Wizard by Chen Kaiguo and Zheng Shunchao.

 Wang explained traditional Daoist training techniques to modern people by using contemporary languages.
 Master Wang publicly teaches people parts of Ling Bao Bi Fa, which is a book about internal alchemy arts written by Zhongli Quan in the Han Dynasty.
 The art of Master Wang's teaching was known as "Internal alchemy of Ling Bao Intelligence Enlightenment".
 The authors of "Xing-Da-Dao (Entering Dragongate)" claim that their work captures Mr. Wang Liping's public teaching during his early years.

-Recently, Wang began to openly teach his Taoist "Inner alchemy" secret to domestic and international students (Please see this link for an article titled "Wang Liping Teaching Openly - Why is this important ? ").
-It was claimed that Wang thought the thousand year old long lasting of Taoist health teaching were best kept secret and did not clearly indicate the key points, this way is not fair for the modern students.